The Difference between Discrete and Discreet

 Are you ready to know the difference between discrete and discreet?

-One common thing about these words is that they are both adjectives.
-However, we use them in different situations.
-We use discrete more to describe the non-continuity or separation of one thing from the other.
-On the other hand, discreet has something to do with privacy or secrecy.
+Both “discrete” and “discreet” are adjectives, but they are used in different contexts.
+“Discrete” is often used to describe the non-continuity or separation of one thing from another.
+On the other hand, “discreet” is related to privacy or secrecy.

 What does discrete mean?

-As defined, discrete means not connected to something.
+As defined, “discrete” means not connected to something.
 This adjective has the same meaning as separate, distinct, or individual.
-For us to completely see the difference between discrete and discreet, let us try using the word discrete first in the sentence.
+To better understand the difference between “discrete” and “discreet,” let’s use the word “discrete” in sentences:

 QQEnglish has its own discrete identity.
 Unlike other schools, it gives ESL students the chance to learn English both online and offline.